-The provider will be assessing their compliance using the Self-Assessment Tool and therefore needs to be familiar with this tool.
-In addition, the provider should be familiar with and have the following documents and tools at hand when starting the self-assessment:
+The evaluator will be assessing Code compliance of providers using the Self-Assessment Tool and therefore needs to be familiar with it.
+In addition, the evaluator should be familiar with and have the following documents and tools at hand when starting the evaluation:

-- The European Code of Good Conduct for Microcredit Provision: The providers should have an electronic version or hardcopy of the Code at hand as this is the core document.
-It lists all the clauses with further guidance and has a useful glossary. - Glossary: There is a glossary of technical terms used in the evaluation process in Appendix A. - Evaluator methodology: Although primarily aimed at the evaluators, the evaluator methodology may contain additional useful information for providers, especially for more technical staff.
+- The European Code of Good Conduct for Microcredit Provision: The evaluators should have an electronic version or hardcopy of the Code at hand as this is the core document.
+It lists all the clauses with further guidance and has a useful glossary. - Glossary: There is a glossary of technical terms used in the evaluation process in Appendix A. - Microcredit Provider guidelines: Although primarily aimed at the providers, the evaluators may find the guidelines useful, perhaps particularly in formulating recommendations and providing advice on implementation for providers that fail to reach the global marking.